Listen to this story

 Being honest about climate change might be uncomfortable in the beginning, but the truth is, after all, one of the most precious things this world has to offer.
 On the path of Climate Action, taken together in community, one finds heartful and caring people which is the perfect antidote to climate anxiety and depression.

 I invite you to take action and always to remember three things: how immediate the situation has become, what kind of rates it is progressing at and what the scale of change needed is to prevent catastrophic risks to people and nature.

-His carbon footprint has been below 5 tCO2e since 2014, he has a stake in two old-growth forests in Southern Finland which remove carbon dioxide from the air as well as in a bog in Northern Finland.
-He is investing in African solar power through the JoinTRINE initiative and also has investment in sustainable funds.
+My personal carbon footprint has been below 5 tCO2e since 2014, and I have a stake in two old-growth forests in Southern Finland which remove carbon dioxide from the air as well as in a bog in Northern Finland.

-For behaviour change Aarne is flying less than before (once per year at most and only for work), uses less than 40 kWh of clean electricity per month and eats mostly vegetarian food and locally caught fish — sometimes by himself if the stock is abundant.
+I’m using surface transport and I consume less than 40 kWh of clean electricity per month in my reasonably-sized flat and I tend to eat sustainable food and locally caught fish — sometimes by myself if the stock is abundant.